-on the Functioning of the European Union, the provisions of this Directive should not hinder the Member States from adopting or maintaining more stringent measures of national law, which improve consumer protection.
-However, the full harmonisation of some key regulatory aspects is justified in order to secure a single regulatory framework for consumer protection and in order to considerably increase legal certainty for both consumers and traders in crossborder business.
+(8) Unless otherwise specified and in accordance with Article 169 of the Treaty on the Functioning of the European Union, the provisions of this Directive should not hinder the Member States from adopting or maintaining more stringent measures of national law, which improve consumer protection.
+However, the full harmonisation of some key regulatory aspects is justified in order to secure a single regulatory framework for consumer protection and in order to considerably increase legal certainty for both consumers and traders in crosslevel.
+Furthermore consumers will enjoy a high common level of protection across the Community.

+border business.
 In this case, both consumers and traders will be able to rely on a single regulatory framework based on clearly defined legal concepts regulating certain aspects of business-to-consumer contracts across the Union.
 Thus, the consumer will enjoy a high common level of protection across the Union.
 Furthermore, by establishing uniform rules at Union level, this should eliminate the barriers stemming from the disproportionate fragmentation of the rules and complete the internal market in this area.